paragchaudhuri/cs475-tutorials/Tutorial_04/README.md

 ## About

 This tutorial an extension of the **Tutorial 03**.
-So you might see quite a lot similarities.
 The following things are new.

  - A Plane is added underneath the cube
  - A Camera is added that can be moved around the cube